gheinzer/micropython-nextion/README.md

 ### read
 You can read bytes from serial with the command `display.read([flags=nextion.RAW])`
 - `flags`: Optional.
 You can set the `flags` parameter to `nextion.DECODE`, if you want the function to decode the output of the displays.
 If you don't want to have the data ASCII encoded, you can insert `nextion.RAW`.
 Default is `nextion.RAW`.

+Note that this returns `None` if nothing is there to be read.